Climate change in Africa: Adaptation

-Northern Africa adaption measures
+Northern Africa adaptation measures

 Key adaptations in northern Africa relate to increased risk of water scarcity (resulting from a combination of climate change affecting water availability and increasing demand).
 Reduced water availability, in turn, interacts with increasing temperatures to create need for adaptation among rainfed wheat production and changing disease risk (for example from leishmaniasis).
 Most government actions for adaptation centre on water supply side, for example through desalination, inter-basin transfers and dam construction.
 Migration has also been observed to act as an adaptation for individuals and households in northern Africa.
 Like many regions, however, examples of adaptation action (as opposed to intentions to act, or vulnerability assessments) from north Africa are limited – a systematic review published in 2011 showed that only 1 out of 87 examples of reported adaptations came from North Africa.

-Western Africa adaption measures
+Western Africa adaptation measures

 Water availability is a particular risk in Western Africa, with extreme events such as drought leading to humanitarian crises associated with periodic famines, food insecurity, population displacement, migration and conflict and insecurity.
 Adaptation strategies can be environmental, cultural/agronomic and economic.

 Adaptation strategies are evident in the agriculture sector, some of which are developed or promoted by formal research or experimental stations.
 Indigenous agricultural adaptations observed in northern Ghana are crop-related, soil-related or involve cultural practices.
 Livestock-based agricultural adaptations include indigenous strategies such as adjusting quantities of feed to feed livestock, storing enough feed during the abundant period to be fed to livestock during the lean season, treating wounds with solution of certain barks of trees, and keeping local breeds which are already adapted to the climate of northern Ghana; and livestock production technologies to include breeding, health, feed/nutrition and housing.

 The choice and adoption of adaptation strategies is variously contingent on demographic factors such as the household size, age, gender and education of the household head; economic factors such as income source; farm size; knowledge of adaptation options; and expectation of future prospects.